Evangelical Working Group of the CDU/CSU

 The Evangelical Working Group of the CDU/CSU (Evangelischer Arbeitskreis der CDU/CSU) (EAK) is a specialized agency of the CDU and CSU.
 The term evangelical is not to be confused with a more conservative or radical connotation in the English language, but refers to the Evangelische Kirche in Deutschland, the general union of mostly Lutheran and mainstream regional churches.

 The CDU/CSU was originally dominated by Catholics.
 The EAK was established in order to secure the position of the Protestant members.
 It also facilitates dialogue with the Protestant churches within Germany.
-Since the 1960s, the importance of the EAK has declined along with the declining importance of the religious divide of Catholics and Protestants in Germany.
+Since the 1960s, the importance of the EAK has declined along with the declining importance of the religious divide between Catholics and Protestants in Germany.